feathersjs/docs/guides/step-by-step/basic-feathers/database-connector.md

 > ** Promise Refresher.** `Promise.all([ ... ]).then(results => { ... });`
 Promise.all takes an array whose elements are JavaScript values or Promises.
-It resolves each element, i.e. it waits for any async Promise to complete.
+It resolves each element, i.e. it waits for that async Promise to complete.
 The elements are resolved in parallel, not sequentially, so Promise.all is a great pattern with which to start independent actions.
 The `then` portion is called once all elements are resolved.